Here is a list of useful trip planning tools for Olympic National Park, Washington.

-- Campsite reservations are required at Kalaloch and Sol Duc.
-Camping fees range from $15 – $22.
+- Olympic National Park camping reservations are required at Kalaloch and Sol Duc.
+Camping fees range from $15 – $47.
 Reserve.
+Search for campsite.

 - Wilderness camping fees are $8 per person.
 Find out more.

 - Permits are needed and reservations are needed for quota restricted area.
-Download a wilderness campsite map
+Find a wilderness campsite.

 - Find out more about wilderness trip planning.

 - More than 50,000 people camp in the park each year.